 engages with the work of a variety of commentators on the subject of the nature and function of the arts and culture and explores how their ideas inform cultural policy debates.

-This module aims to prepare you for your Major Project (see below).
+This module is a common Centre core module and aims to prepare you for your Major Project (see below.)
 It will equip you with a broad understanding of relevant research methods from which to select an appropriate approach for your own project.
 It will introduce you to ethical dimensions of research.
 It will equip you to write an effective proposal (including research questions, rationale, explanation and justification of research methods, identifying relevant literature and data sources).
 By the end of the module you should be ready to submit your proposal and equipped with a broad understanding of research methods in the cultural, creative and media industries field.

 The final part of this Masters course is the Major Project, a substantial piece of independent research and writing on a topic of your choice which allows you to develop and critically reflect upon your ideas through further research in the field of cultural policy and management.
 To find out more details please visit this page.

-In addition to your two core modules you will be able to determine the appropriate balance between applied and theoretical work by completing three optional modules from a list available to all taught Masters students within the Centre.
+In addition to your four core modules you will be able to determine the appropriate balance between applied and theoretical work by completing one optional module from a list available to all taught Masters students within the Centre.

 Previously these modules have included: